 Baby Teeth Get Are Full of Cavities and “Nursing Caries”

-It is important to note that infants are also more likely to get what’s called “nursing caries” from drinking a bottle at night in their crib, a habit that is discouraged by pediatricians and dentists alike, because it exposes vulnerable teeth to sugar in milk and formula for longer periods of time.
-“Nursing Bottle Caries are cavities caused in baby teeth when they go to sleep with their milk bottles,” Harchandani warns.
+It is important to note that infants are also more likely to get what’s called “nursing caries” from drinking a bottle at night in their crib, a habit that is discouraged by pediatricians and dentists alike because it exposes vulnerable teeth to sugar in milk and formula for longer periods of time.

 Baby Teeth Might Give Clues Clues About When to Wean

 Similar to bottle feeding at night, there is evidence that breastfeeding after 12 months could lead to cavities in babies as well, though breastmilk in itself does not appear to be the cause.
-Rather, studies suggest that nighttime feedings on-demand after teeth have started to grow in increases the risk of cavities because it is more difficult to maintain oral hygiene with a fussy infant in the middle of the night, compared to daytime feedings.
-Still, rather than recommended mothers deny their children breastmilk, dentists and pediatricians simply recommend to brush with a fluoride toothpaste afterward.
+Rather, studies suggest that nighttime feedings on-demand after teeth have started to grow in increases the risk of cavities because it’s more difficult to maintain oral hygiene with a fussy infant in the middle of the night compared to daytime feedings.
+Still, rather than recommended parents deny their children breastmilk, dentists and pediatricians simply recommend to brush with a fluoride toothpaste afterward.

 In contrast, anthropologists believe that ancient baby teeth fossils show signs of stress from weaning too soon, which could have contributed to malnutrition, disease, and shorter lifespans.
-So no matter what mothers decided to do when it comes to breastfeeding, it’s going to show up on her babies creepy teeth.
+So no matter what parents decided to do when it comes to breastfeeding, it’s going to show up on babies’ creepy teeth.
 But if breast is best for your kid, just don’t forget their toothbrush.